 - Begin with a rationale, stating why academic integrity matters — in this course, at UBC, in the wider scholarly community — and why you commit to taking it so seriously.

 - Articulate, briefly, what working with integrity looks like: acknowledging others’ work you draw upon, for example, or submitting accurate data.

 - Provide examples of what violations of academic integrity look like by highlighting the issues that are most common.

-- State how cases of suspected misconduct will be addressed, e.g., “all cases of suspected misconduct will be investigated and reported to the department head.”
+- State how cases of suspected misconduct will be addressed, for example through a statement such as “all cases of suspected misconduct will be investigated and reported to the Department Head.”

 - Include links to resources to help students know more about the expectations and policies, and how to get help to meet those expectations.